Freddie Mercury: Friendship with Kenny Everett

 Radio disc jockey Kenny Everett met Mercury in 1974, when he invited the singer onto his Capital London breakfast show.
 As two of Britain's most flamboyant, outrageous and popular entertainers, they shared much in common and became close friends.
 In 1975, Mercury visited Everett, bringing with him an advance copy of the single "Bohemian Rhapsody".
 Despite doubting that any station would play the six-minute track, Everett placed the song on the turntable, and, after hearing it, exclaimed: "Forget it, it's going to be number one for centuries".
 Although Capital Radio had not officially accepted the song, Everett talked incessantly about a record he possessed but could not play.
 He then frequently proceeded to play the track with the excuse: "Oops, my finger must've slipped."
 On one occasion, Everett aired the song fourteen times over a single weekend.
 Capital's switchboard was overwhelmed with callers inquiring when the song would be released.

 During the 1970s, Everett became advisor and mentor to Mercury and Mercury served as Everett's confidant.
 Throughout the early-to-mid-1980s, they continued to explore their homosexuality and use drugs.
 Although they were never lovers, they did experience London nightlife together.
 By 1985, they had fallen out, and their friendship was further strained when Everett was outed in the autobiography of his ex-wife Lee Everett Alkin.
-In 1989, with their health failing, Mercury and Everett were reconciled.
+In 1989, with their health failing, Mercury and Everett were reconciled; Everett died from AIDS-related illness just over three years after Mercury.

 Other friendships

 Mercury saw the stage version of the London musical The Rocky Horror Show at the Royal Court Theatre in Chelsea, and in 1975 went to see the film version, both of which starred Tim Curry.
-Curry and Mercury became friends, and as a keen horticulturalist Curry later told the UK edition of House And Garden magazine about designing Mercury's garden: "Freddie came back from a tour and said, 'The garden, dear, it's dead.'
+Curry and Mercury became friends, and as a keen horticulturalist Curry later told the UK edition of House and Garden magazine about designing Mercury's garden: "Freddie came back from a tour and said, 'The garden, dear, it's dead.'
 I said, 'What?
 Did you water it?'
 And Freddie said, 'Water it, dear?'"
 Both Mercury and Curry were also close friends with Peter Straker; Straker, who first met Mercury at a London restaurant in November 1975, was a frequent diner at Mercury's home in Garden Lodge.

 Mercury was a long-time friend of Elton John.
 Shortly before his own death in November 1991, Mercury ordered that a watercolour by John's favourite artist, the 19th-century English impressionist painter Henry Scott Tuke, be given to John on Christmas Day.
 In a 2021 interview, John recalled: "Here was this beautiful man, dying from AIDS, and in his final days, he had somehow managed to find me a lovely Christmas present".